Ideas For Those Last Few Crazy Days of School!

-In prior school years, those last few days of school were lots of fun — with field days, end-of-the-year performances, class parties and the like.
-Of course, it often felt like barely organized chaos, as you had a bunch of wiggly (and sometimes sweaty) bodies contained in your classroom — needing some sort of direction so they didn’t dance on top of the desks.
+Those last few days of school are always lots of fun — with field days, end-of-the-year performances, class parties and the like.
+Of course, it often feels like barely organized chaos, with a bunch of wiggly (and sometimes sweaty) bodies contained in your classroom — needing some sort of direction so they didn’t dance on top of the desks.

-To help you survive, we’ve pulled together a Pinterest Board with easy end-of-the-year activities that you all can do together — while apart.
+To help you survive, we’ve pulled together a Pinterest Board with easy end-of-the-year activities that you all can do together — or apart.